LGBT Community Center

-The Center has witnessed the founding of ACT UP, GLAAD, Las Buenas Amigas, Queer Nation, and the Lesbian Avengers, and for many years was the meeting location for the Metropolitan Community Church of New York and SAGE.
+The Center has witnessed the founding of such groups as ACT UP, GLAAD, Las Buenas Amigas, Queer Nation, the Lesbian Avengers, Asian Lesbians of the East Coast, SALGA, and the Gender Identity Project, and for many years was the meeting location for the Metropolitan Community Church of New York and SAGE.

 The building at 208 West 13th Street was originally known as Ninth Ward School No. 16 when the first section was built in 1845.
 Later additions were made in the following years.
 By the time the Lesbian and Gay Community Services Center was established here in 1983, the building had operated under a number of different names, the last being the Food and Maritime High School.

 After renting space here, the Center – since renamed the Lesbian, Gay, Bisexual, and Transgender (LGBT) Community Center – bought the city-owned building in 1984.
 Françoise Bollack Architects was then brought on to restore the façade and work on the building’s adaptive reuse as a community center, which was completed in 2001.
 The wings were designed by architect Thomas R. Jackson.

 [Buying the building] will consolidate the [LGBT] community and give us a point of focus which we’ve not had. … It will give us an independence outside of political control with the community determining its needs, not the political wind of the moment.